vmarcinko/art-of-programming/markdowns/first.md

 It's 3

-And under position 7?
+And under position 5?

-There is no element under position 7, since whole list contains 7 elements, so last position is 6.
+There is no element under position 5, since whole list contains 5 elements, so largest position is 4.

 And if we add number 22 to this list, what is the size of such list?

-It would be 8.
+It would be 6.

 ---

 Ok, so imagine now the same bunch of numbers present in a **set**:

-    22, 3, -300, 56, 1, 0, 11
+    22, 3, -300, 0, 1

 Remember, order of elements is not present, and there are no duplicates.

 What is the size of such set?

-It's 7.
+It's 5.

 What is element at position 0?